padrinobook/padrinobook/02-job-board-application.md

 ![Figure 2-3. creating a new project on github](images/02/github.png)

 Instead of *matthias-guenther* you have to replace this phrase with your personal github account name.
-That's it, now project is online and everyone can see it - even potential head-hunters which want to hire you.
-We want to give extra credit for reader so that they can see what this project is about.
-So we will add a README.md to the project
+Now your repository is on-line To write some documentation about what the whole project is about we will add a README.md to the project:

     $ git add README.md
     $ git commit -m 'add README'